RobertTalbert/mth225-vault/Logic/Negation.md

 | False | True  | False        | True |
 | False | False | False             | True |

 This statement in English would read, "It is not the case that Bob had pizza for lunch and went for a walk".
 This is awkward, so we might want to rephrase it in some way.
-The negation is *not* the statement, "Bob *did not* have pizza for lunch and *did not* go for a walk".
+An *incorrect* way to phrase the negation is: "Bob *did not* have pizza for lunch and *did not* go for a walk".
 This would be the statement $(\neg P) \wedge (\neg W)$ whose truth table is

 | $P$   | $W$   | $(\neg P)$ | $(\neg W)$ | $(\neg P) \wedge (\neg W)$ |
 | ----- | ----- | ---------- | ---------- | -------------------------- |